caprica/vlcj/README.md

 News
 ====

+- 5th April, 2019 - vlcj 4.1.0 release, this release brings JNA "direct mapping" which should give a modest performance boost
+- 1st April, 2019 - vlcj 4.0.8 released, fixes an issue with the BufferedImage in the CallbackMediaPlayerComponent
 - 24th March, 2019 - vlcj 4.0.7 released, minor change to allow to change the callback video surface image painter after creation
 - 18th March, 2019 - published a Yeoman generator for vlcj starter projects, see [generator-vlcj](https://github.com/caprica/generator-vlcj)
 - 5th March, 2019 - vlcj 4.0.6 released, fixes issues with image painters when using CallbackMediaPlayerComponent